-- assess possible hazards to human health or the environment that may result from the release, - 2 fire, or explosion.
-This assessment will consider both direct and indirect effects of the release, - 3 fire, or explosion (e.g., the effects of any toxic, irritating, or asphyxiating gases that are - 4 generated, or the effects of any hazardous surface water run-off from water or chemical agents - 5 used to control fire and heat-induced explosions).
-The RCRA Emergency Coordinator will be - 6 responsible for identifying and responding to immediate and potential hazards, using the - 7 services of trained personnel. - 8 After the materials involved in an emergency are identified, the specific information (e.g., - 9 associated hazards, appropriate personal protective equipment (PPE), decontamination) may - 10 be obtained from SDSs and from appropriate chemical reference materials at the same location. - 11 These information sources are available to the RCRA Emergency Coordinator or may be - accessed through several WIPP facility organizations. - 13 If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - that there are no actual or potential hazards to human health or the environment present, this - 15 RCRA Contingency Plan may be terminated.
+- 9 Concurrent with the actions described in Sections D-4a and D-4b, and in accordance with - 20.4.1.300 NMAC (incorporating 40 CFR §262.265(c)) and 20.4.1.500 NMAC (incorporating 40 - 11 CFR §264.56(c)), the RCRA Emergency Coordinator shall assess possible hazards to human - health or the environment that may result from the release, fire, or explosion.
+This assessment - will consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of - any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous - surface water run-off from water or chemical agents used to control fire and heat-induced - explosions).
+The RCRA Emergency Coordinator will be responsible for identifying and - responding to immediate and potential hazards, using the services of trained personnel. - After the materials involved in an emergency are identified, the specific information (e.g., - associated hazards, appropriate personal protective equipment (PPE), decontamination) may - be obtained from SDSs and from appropriate chemical reference materials at the same location. - These information sources are available to the RCRA Emergency Coordinator or may be - 22 accessed through several WIPP facility organizations. - If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - that there are no actual or potential hazards to human health or the environment present, this - 25 RCRA Contingency Plan may be terminated.
 The RCRA Emergency Coordinator will record the - time, date, and details of the incident in the operating record, and the Permittees will ensure that - the reporting requirements of Section D-5 are fulfilled.

-18 D-4d Post-Assessment Notifications
+D-4d Post-Assessment Notifications

-- Upon RCRA Contingency Plan implementation, post-assessment notifications may be 19 necessary in order to satisfy 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)).
-If it has been 20 determined that the facility has had a fire, an explosion, or a release of hazardous waste or 21 hazardous waste constituents that could threaten human health or the environment outside the 22 facility (i.e., outside the Land Withdrawal Boundary), the RCRA Emergency Coordinator, after 23 consultation with the DOE as the owner of the facility, will ensure that the appropriate local 24 authorities are immediately notified by telephone and/or radio in the event that evacuation is 25 needed.
-The following notifications satisfy the requirements of 20.4.1.500 NMAC (incorporating 26 40 CFR §264.56(d)(1)): 27 - New Mexico Department of Homeland Security and Emergency Management (telephone number: (505) 476-9635) - Eddy County via the Regional Emergency Dispatch Authority (telephone number: (575) 616-7155) - 33 34
+- 29 Upon RCRA Contingency Plan implementation, post-assessment notifications may be - necessary in order to satisfy 20.4.1.300 NMAC (incorporating 40 CFR §262.265(d)) and - 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)).
+If it has been determined that the facility - has had a fire, an explosion, or a release of hazardous waste or hazardous waste constituents - that could threaten human health or the environment outside the facility (i.e., outside the Land - Withdrawal Boundary), the RCRA Emergency Coordinator, after consultation with the DOE as - the owner of the facility, will ensure that the appropriate local authorities are immediately notified - by telephone and/or radio in the event that evacuation is needed.
+The following notifications - satisfy the requirements of 20.4.1.300 NMAC (incorporating 40 CFR §262.265(d)(1)) and - 38 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)(1)): - New Mexico Department of Homeland Security and Emergency Management (telephone number: (505) 476-9635)

+Eddy County via the Regional Emergency Dispatch Authority (telephone number: (575) 616-7155)
-- Lea County via the Regional Emergency Dispatch Authority (telephone number: (575) 397-9265) - The RCRA Emergency Coordinator must be available to help appropriate officials decide whether local areas should be evacuated. - After local authorities are notified, the RCRA Emergency Coordinator must immediately notify either the government official designated as the on-scene coordinator for that geographical area, or the National Response Center.
-For the purposes of the RCRA Contingency Plan, the following notifications satisfy the requirements of 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)(2)):

-1 • New Mexico Environment Department (NMED)

-2 Department of Public Safety

-3 24-Hour Emergency Reporting Telephone Number: (505) 827-9329

-4 FAX number: (505) 827-9368
+- Lea County via the Regional Emergency Dispatch Authority (telephone number: (575) 397-9265) - The RCRA Emergency Coordinator must be available to help appropriate officials decide whether local areas should be evacuated. - 8 After local authorities are notified, the RCRA Emergency Coordinator must immediately notify - either the government official designated as the on-scene coordinator for that geographical - area, or the National Response Center.
+For the purposes of the RCRA Contingency Plan, the - following notifications satisfy the requirements of 20.4.1.300 NMAC (incorporating 40 CFR - \$262.265(d)(2)) and 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)(2)): - New Mexico Environment Department (NMED) - 14 Department of Public Safety - 24-Hour Emergency Reporting Telephone Number: (505) 827-9329 - 16 FAX number: (505) 827-9368

-5